21 Feb Facebook Ads: Reasons You Shouldn’t Use Them

 A very big disadvantage for the advertisers of Facebook Ads is the lack of conversation tracking, something that stands out in Google Ads

 To use Facebook and its Ads tool, you will need time, patience, resilience, and, you will probably have to hire a Community Manager.
-With Google Ads you can use tools like Clever ecommerce, which do everything for you fast, easy, and even free!
+With Google Ads you can use tools like Clever ecommerce, which does everything for you quickly, easily, and for free!

-Although the universe of Facebook (2.32 billion users) must add the audience of Instagram and WhatsApp, Google Search and its Display network have a much higher number of users.
+Although the universe of Facebook (2.32 billion users) includes the audience of Instagram and WhatsApp, Google Search and its Display network have a much higher number of users.

 Lack of professionalization and unclear rules.
 Facebook entered the world of advertising a few years ago.
 It is still far from having developed a complex model like Google, which has an online help center, certification exams, clear advertising policies, partner programs (AdSense, Google Engage), events, discount coupons…etc.